1Ridwan/k8s-project/README.md

 - CI/CD automation and GitOps workflows
 - Kubernetes operations with ArgoCD and Helmfile
 - Observability and cloud security best practices

+## Biggest Challenges

+- Helm Chart Management: Initially used Terraform to install Helm charts but ran into dependency management and upgrade issues.
+Switched to Helmfile for better modularity and automation.
+- External DNS Permissions: DNS records were not being created due to incorrect IAM permissions for the Pod Identity; resolved after examining pod logs and adjusting IAM roles.
+- Cert-Manager Misconfiguration: Certificates failed to issue because of incorrect annotations on ingresses.
+Reviewing the Cert-Manager documentation helped resolve this issue.